paulSchaefer03/Green_HPC_Scheduling/README.md

 - `-f` generates figures for the distribution of jobs among the nodes (plot node utilization) and for the job processing (plot jobs gantt)
 - `-s` generates statistics of the simulations.

+## Note on Third-Party Sources and Acknowledgements

+This project builds substantially on the work of Jonas Posner et al. and the *Elastisim* framework at https://github.com/elastisim.
+Additionally, concepts and/or code from other third-party sources have been incorporated.
+We thank the original authors and explicitly acknowledge these contributions below.

-## Acknowledgement
+## Notice

-This repository heavily utilizes the software *Elastisim*, available at https://github.com/elastisim.
-We would like to express our sincere thanks to the developer Taylan Özden for his support.
+This project is a derivative work.
+All trademarks, copyrights, and credits remain with the respective rights holders.
+Modifications and extensions have been made by Paul Schäfer and are documented in the project history.

+The primary focus of this derivative work is to extend the malleable job scheduling strategies with energy-awareness and evaluate their impact on HPC system energy consumption and efficiency.

 ## License

-This software is released under the terms of the [Eclipse Public License v2.0](LICENSE.txt), though it also uses third-party packages with their own licensing terms.
+This software is released under the terms of the Eclipse Public License v2.0, maintaining consistency with the original work by Jonas Posner et al. The software also uses third-party packages with their own licensing terms.

-## Publications
+## Related Publications

-- Jonas Posner, Fabian Hupfeld, and Patrick Finnerty. *Enhancing Supercomputer Performance with Malleable Job Scheduling Strategies*.
-In Euro‐Par Parallel Processing, Workshop on Performance and Energy-efficiency in Concurrent and Distributed Systems (PECS), 2023. to appear.
+- Jonas Posner, Fabian Hupfeld, and Patrick Finnerty.
+Enhancing Supercomputer Performance with Malleable Job Scheduling Strategies.
+In Euro‐Par Parallel Processing, Workshop on Performance and Energy-efficiency in Concurrent and Distributed Systems (PECS), 2023.
   - Artefact: https://github.com/ProjectWagomu/ArtefactPECS23

 ## Contributors